-John E. Trent is a Fellow of the Centre on Governance at the University of Ottawa, where he was formerly a professor and chair of the University’s Department of Political Science.
+John E. Trent is a Fellow of the Centre on Governance at the University of Ottawa, where he was formerly professor and chair of the University’s Department of Political Science.
+His most recent publication is John Trent and Laura Schnurr, A United Nations Renaissance: What the UN is and what it could be.
 Professor Trent is the former Secretary General of the International Political Science Association (IPSA), Executive Director of the Social Science Federation of Canada, and a founding Vice-President of the Academic Council on the United Nations System (ACUNS).
-He is chairperson of WFM – Canada’s Board of Directors.
+John Trent is Board Chair of the World Federalist Movement – Canada.

 Lloyd Axworthy is currently Chairperson of the World Refugee Council.
 He has held several federal Cabinet positions, including Minister of Employment and Immigration and Minister of Foreign Affairs.
 He is also a member of the Commission on Global Security, Justice and Governance, and international Co-President of the World Federalist Movement – Institute for Global Policy.

 Aniket Bhushan is an Adjunct Research Professor the Norman Paterson School of International Affairs (Carleton University, Ottawa) and leads the Canadian International Development Platform.

 Yiagadeesen (Teddy) Samy is a Professor of International Affairs, and the Director, at the Norman Paterson School of International Affairs (NPSIA), Carleton University.